Lombiq/Hastlayer-Hardware-Framework---Catapult/Docs/GettingStarted.md

 ## ModelSim Altera simulation

 Microsoft provided a simulation environment, in which they simulate the PC -> FPGA data flow, and you can also check your custom made logic created inside SimpleRole.
 You need a set of files to run the simulation.
--   *SimTop.sv*: This is a system verilog test file, which is located at *catapult\v1.2\Roles\Sim* on the Catapult network.
+-   *SimTop.sv*: This is a SystemVerilog test file which is located at *catapult\v1.2\Roles\Sim* on the Catapult network.

     SimTop simulates feeds SimpleRole with test data.
 You can only simulate SimpleRole, and the modules instantiated inside of it.
 No modules on a higher level than SimpleRole can be simulated.
 - *buildSim.ps1*: A PowerShell script that builds the simulation.
 At the top of the script you have to specify the PC side software project to run in the simulation (ie. LoopbackStressTest or SimpleLoopbackTest).